How a Fantasy Coin is Made - Shire Post Mint's Process

 The coins we aim to make here at Shire Post Mint are in-world, meaning that they could come out of the pockets of a commoner or king.
-When designing, we look at the world as a whole and try to answer some basic questions: Who or what would be depicted on the coin?
-A ruler, an idol, a god, a symbol, or simply text?
+When designing, we look at the world as a whole and try to answer some basic questions: Who or what would be depicted on the coin: a ruler, an idol, a god, a symbol, or simply text?
 What would the coins be used for: a monetary system, exchange of information, advertising for a new ruler?

 Our coin designs are 2D, often sketched by hand and aided by simple graphic design programs.
 The subtleties within the design (such as texture and depth) are up to the engraver in the next step.

 Engraving the design

 The first step in engraving is to reverse the design as the coin will come out as a mirror image.
 Tom's very first experiment with making custom coins came out backwards because he forgot this step!
-Many techniques can be used in this step including acid etching or the use of electric engraving tools.
+Many techniques can be used to engrave into tool steel including acid etching or the use of electric engraving tools.
 Here at Shire Post Mint we often use a pantograph machine, also known as a pantograph mill or reduction lathe, to begin the process.
 This allows us to take a large design and reduce and engrave it directly into the steel.
 The engraver controls the engraving point of the pantograph by "tracing" the 2D design with a stylus.
 A spinning bit cuts the same movements into the steel.
-The engraving with this machine is very basic so all the finishing will be done by hand.
+The engraving with this machine is very basic and rough so all the finishing will be done by hand.

 When the outline is done, Woody, our resident engraver, will use carving tools to continue the design.
 In the case of the viking coin shown earlier, the engraver used the same chisel-engraving technique that was used to make ancient coins.

 A metal "blank" is the piece of metal that takes the engraved impressions from the dies.
-Some blanks can be bought in pre-made weights and sizes, others need to be created in-shop.
-For those, we start with sheets of metal (such as copper, brass, bronze, iron, niobium, or mokume-gane).
+Some blanks can be bought in pre-made weights and sizes, but most blanks are created in-shop.
+To create our own blanks, we start with sheets of metal (such as copper, brass, bronze, iron, niobium, or mokume-gane).
 We roll it flatter if we need a thinner coin.
 We use a blanking press to cut the coin shapes out of each sheet, trying to get as many shapes as possible out of each sheet.
-It's much like cutting cookies out of a piece of dough except a sheet of iron can't quite be reformed and re-stamped like cookie dough.
+It's much like cutting cookies out of a piece of dough except needing quite a bit more tonnage.

 Minting the coin